pmatulis/oasis/index.md

 Pointe Claire Internal Arts offers classes in Chinese-based healing arts.
 Its mission is to act as an oasis for the weary traveller of the modern world.

+### The environment

+The practice space is cleaned before each class and participants are encouraged to dispense with their outdoor shoes.

+The environment is non-competitive and emotionally safe.
+People of all ages, genders, colours, shapes, and sizes are welcome.

+There will be a short non-caffeinated drink break (e.g. herbal tea).

 ### The practice

+The practice consists of very specific exercises.
+Its goals are to:

+* open the joints
+* lengthen the sinews
+* strengthen the muscles (legs, back, core)
+* improve posture
+* develop bodily awareness (coordination)

 Exercises are done standing, in a chair, and sometimes on the floor.
-The space is cleaned before each class and participants are encouraged to dispense with their outdoor shoes.

-The practice:

-- takes place in a non-competitive and emotionally safe environment
-- is welcoming to people of all ages, genders, colours, shapes, and sizes
-- can be adapted in terms of rigour on a per-student basis
-- recognises the connection between emotions and the body
-- is fun

-There will be a short non-caffeinated drink break (e.g. herbal tea).
+The movements taught are slow and sedate.

+As a student progresses, these exercises evolve from gentle to more demanding.
+However, wherever any given student may be, everyone does the same essential practice.
+The exercises only deepen as a student's capacity to receive them deepen.

+Seen from afar, when done standing (on two feet), the practice can be said to be like tai chi.
+Indeed, the founding teacher (Mr. Moy) chose to use the traditional Yang style tai chi as the receptacle for his art.

 ### What you will need

-- loose clothing
+* loose clothing
-- a yoga mat or a blanket
+* a yoga mat or a blanket
-- thick socks (or double socks)
+* thick socks (or double socks)
-- your full attention
+* your full attention

 Avoid a big meal prior to class.

 ### Teacher

-Peter Matulis has been practising a modern expression of yiquan since 1991.
-He is also familiar with Chen village tai chi after having practised it for eight years (2012 - 2020), however Chen tai chi is not taught.
-He places an emphasis on fundamental aspects and on their meditative character.
+Peter Matulis (PCIA head instructor) has been practising a modern expression of yiquan since 1991.
+He is also familiar with traditional tai chi (Chen village) after having practised it for eight years (2012 - 2020).
+Chen tai chi however is not taught.

 ### Acknowledgements